dustinbachman/PICOProject/README.md

 ## Instructions
 ### load minyv1.p8
 ### run
-### Skull icons to test death function, blue boxes move to a random level, and orange boxes go back to the starting level.
+### Skull icons to test death function, red arrow to move to a new random level, green arrow to go back to transition stage.
+Arrow keys to move.